 Oregon Tech benefits are administered by the Public Employees Benefit Board (PEBB) which also administers the benefits for the State of Oregon employees.
 The PEBB Benefits home page will lead you to information about each benefit, contact information for each benefit vendor, forms, Wellness Programs, and other useful resources.

-Classified Full-time Employees – Working 0.75 FTE or greater are eligible for medical, dental, vision and basic life with a full time contribution from the University.
+Working 0.75 FTE or greater are eligible for medical, dental, vision and basic life with a full time contribution (95%-97% depending on plan selection) from the University.